Welcome to

 PSHE

-This half term we are looking at Valuing difference:
+This half term we will be looking at how we can be our best.

 RE